RPBCACUEAIIBH/Volatizer/README.md

 (Please note that I've tested it a few months earlyer, on all these distros, when I initially wanted to release, before cleaning up the code and fixing some issues...
 I can not guarantee that it still works on all of these...
 Currently I'm using it on Ubuntu Gnome 17.04 with latest updates applied!)

 Known NOT supported distros(Tested but not compatible with the current version of Volatizer):
-Debian - little difference, support may be added in future, but I need another PC for that... debian doesn't likes my old PC's integrated graphics... :(
 Fedora
 Slackware